juliuskreutz/chive-master/README.md

 ## Hosting

-Just grab the latest release executable [here](https://github.com/juliuskreutz/chive-master/releases/latest).
-(Currently only x86_64-linux is supported).
+Build the executable.
 Put a `.env` file in the same folder that looks like this (replacing the token with your bot token).
 You might need to install sqlite3

 ```
 DISCORD_TOKEN=token